 Kamiah, ID 83536

 Fire behavior in the Rattlesnake Creek fire has moderated and Forest Closure Order #0412-529 has been terminated.
-Fire continues to creep and smolder in the Squirrel and Pony Creek drainages but does not pose a threat to containment objectives.
+While full containment has been reached, we expect to see fire continue to creep and smolder in the Squirrel and Pony Creek drainages but does not pose a threat to containment objectives.
 The fire is still being monitored and patrolled by fire suppression resources and rehabilitation continues on a dozer line out of the Hillman Basin and a contingency line along the southern flank.
 Burned Area Emergency Response (BAER) treatments are being implemented.

 Those travelling or recreating in the burned area should be aware of hazards in the burned area, including creeping fire, hazard trees, unstable terrain, displaced wildlife, burned stumps and root chambers, flash flooding and debris flows.

 The Closure Order for the Rattlesnake Creek Fire was terminated on October 4th.
 With the change in weather patterns and associated precipitation in the fire area, fire behavior has decreased to creeping and smoldering in the Squirrel and Pony Creek drainages, and is no longer a threat to containment objectives.
 Fire suppression resources continue to work in the area and some smoke may still be visible.

 New Meadows District Ranger Erin Phelps said, “There are still hazards in the area, including fire-weakened trees, smoldering fire, and heavy equipment operating in and around the fire area.
 We still have some fire suppression repair work to complete, namely a dozer line out of the Hillman Basin area that we’ve used to access the fire, and a contingency line along the southern flank, where we have a number of log decks that were generated as a result of suppression activities.
 We’re currently pursuing options for those decks, including potentially offering a small timber sale.”